 MRI is commonly requested to help visualize the brain, central nervous system and spine, soft tissues and joints, blood vessels and organs of the chest, abdomen and pelvis.
 MRI can detect tumors, cysts, disease of the arterial and venous systems, soft tissue tears and many other anomalies.

 Be sure to bring a list of current medications to your MRI exam.
 During your MRI, there will be up to two technologists assisting you.
 Your comfort is important to us.
 Please tell your technologist how to best help you to get on and off the table.
-You will be lying on your back or stomach and you will be positioned in one of three ways.
+You will be lying on your back or stomach and you will be positioned in one of three ways:

 Some cases require an IV and injection.
 The contrast injected is used to enhance tissue.
-It is needed for abscess, infection, cancer and prior to lumbar surgeries.
+It is needed for abscess, infection, cancer and lumbar surgeries.
 It is possible that you will need lab work before your MRI.